History of hurling: 18th century

+There were also inter-county hurling matches.
+The memoirs of Sydney, Lady Morgan, Volume 1, page 41, state:

 As previously described, the game ended with one goal, so could last a few minutes or several hours.
 However, it was common to have a set of up to 3 games, 2 goals deciding, not necessarily on the same day.
 The hoop was not at the end of the field and could be approached from either side to score.
 The báire team typically stood in 3 rows of 7, the front being known as the phalanx or an bulc, heavy men who had different sticks and had different rules of play (similar to hockey in not being allowed to carry the ball or raise the stick high).
 Effectively they acted as a scrum (cromaiscín), gaining ground with the ball through main force.
 The second row were known as whips or fuadaigh, and the final row of backs included the captain.
 These rows had lighter sticks and were permitted to lift them high and carry, but not handle the ball.
 There was no formal goalkeeper, but this was obviously a major task of the captain.
 The whips were there to capture any ball which came free, and the backs to deal with any opponent breaking through.
 One-on-one wrestling was permitted.

 The captain was the person who chose the team, and had absolute control over who played where.
 He was often from the gentry who provided the facilities, so had genuine power over people.
 A dismissal for dangerous play was effectively a lifetime ban.
 The two captains acted as joint umpires, though occasionally a third person would be called to adjudicate where they could not agree.
 This gentlemanly control of the situation meant that injuries seemed to be less common and less serious than in previous times.